-This course is an exploration of the artists and ideals which mark the development of early Renaissance art and its subsequent developments in Northern and Southern European art to the eighteenth century.
+This course is an exploration of the artists and ideals that mark the development of early Renaissance art and its subsequent developments in Northern and Southern European art to the eighteenth century.
 Focus will be placed on the individual artists from the early Renaissance period up to the Baroque.

-282 Art History:Neo-Classical/ 3 Credit Hours Early Modern 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying scores on ACT or COMPASS tests
+282 Art History: Neo-Classical/ 3 Credit Hours Early Modern 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying